hmcalister/LiteralCloudService_ImageGetter/README.md

 - `url` is the publicly accessible url to `wget` to get an image from
 - `crop_coords` is a string of the form `(a,b,c,d)` where a,b,c,d are integers that define the crop.
 This four-tuple is used directly by PIL.Image.crop, so ensure this form is met
 - `time_list` is a list of strings, each string of the form "HH:MM" where HH is the hour in 24 hour time, and MM is the minutes, such that "HH:MM" form the 24 time to `wget` the source.
 This should be changed to account for the seasons changing sunrise and sunset times.
 Currently these are all relative to UTC, not system time.
+- `time_interval` is a list of three strings exactly.
+The first string is the start time (defined exactly like the `time_list` string), which is the first time (inclusive) that the source is queried.
+The second string is the interval, which is added to the start time to get each time to get a new time.
+The third string is the end time (defined the same as the start time), which is the final time (inclusive) which terminates the source querying.
+For example,

+    `time_interval`: ["12:00", "01:30", "00:30"]

+    is equivalent to

+    `time_list`: ["12:00", "13:30", "15:00", "16:30", "18:00", "19:30", "21:00", "22:30", "00:00", "00:30"]

 ### CloudSource.py